18F/18f.gsa.gov/_posts/2015-02-25-We-Are-Hiring.md

 ## 18F is an Equal Opportunity Employer

-We’re building a team that looks like the United States — diverse in race, color, religion, sex (including pregnancy and gender identity), national origin, political affiliation, sexual orientation, marital status, disability, genetic information, age, membership in an employee organization, retaliation, parental status, military service, or other non-merit factor.
+We’re building a team that looks like the United States, and we don't discriminate based on race, color, religion, sex (including pregnancy and gender identity), national origin, political affiliation, sexual orientation, marital status, disability, genetic information, age, membership in an employee organization, retaliation, parental status, military service, or other non-merit factor.
 If you have the skills we need, that’s all that matters.

 ## To Learn More ...